johnzhang320/spring-boot-access-from-kafka-docker-contaner-outside/README.md

 # EC2 Docker Install and Kafka Docker Compose
  Ommit Install docker and create kafka / zookeeper , you can find the docker compose in repository Focus on EC2 Docker install first
- Setup EC2 instance do not be described here, only talk two points here First, you'd better set Elastic IP which will keep your public Ip or EC2 domain stable Second, to run kafka / zookeeper, you may need 1 more GB memory, t2.micro is less than 1GB, I experienced the memory lack error, so choose t2.small, you get 2GB memory, here is procedure
+ Creating EC2 instance do not be described here, only talk two points here First, you'd better set Elastic IP which will keep your public Ip or EC2 domain stable otherwise restarting instance change IP.
+ Second, to run kafka / zookeeper, you may need 1 more GB memory, t2.micro is less than 1GB, I experienced the memory lack error, so choose t2.small, you get 2GB memory, here is procedure

+## Associate your Elastic IP
+  EC2 dashboard --> Elastice IPs-->Allocation Elastic IP address-->Amazon's pool of IPv4 address--> Allocate button
+  After allocat elastic IP
+  Directly click Instance Id (e.g i-05ba8d281c51d19c6) --> click on Public IPv4 address --> click on 'Associate Elastic IP Address'

 ## Select 2GB memory
   Choose your instance-->Select 'Action' and Stop your instance-->once it is stopped, choose 'Action'-->Instance Setting-->Instance Type-->
- In type selection drop down, scroll down select 't2.samll'-->restart the instance
+  In type selection drop down, scroll down select 't2.samll'-->restart the instance --> click on Associate

 ## Install Docker